Coronavirus: Effects on examinations

 - Sitting the examination again as an attempt to improve grades is not permitted.

-If the withdrawal/failure to attend/failure of an examination concerns the first attempt, registration for this examination shall cease to be valid and the candidate must re-register to take the examination at the next examination date.
+If the withdrawal/failure to attend concerns the first attempt, registration for this examination shall cease to be valid and the candidate must re-register to take the examination at the next examination date.
+The next examination date is not the second examination date offered in the same semester for some degree programmes, but rather the next scheduled first examination date offered in the next semester or the semester after that.

-If the withdrawal/failure to attend/failure of an examination concerns a resit examination, compulsory registration shall apply for the examination and the examination must be taken again at the next examination date.
+If the withdrawal/failure to attend concerns a resit examination, compulsory registration shall apply for the examination and the examination must be taken again at the next scheduled examination date.

 Please note that other rules may apply to State Examination degree programmes.

-Study deadlines, i.e. deadlines for completing the GOP or Bachelor’s/Master’s degree programmes, will not be checked before the end of winter semester 2020/2021, meaning that there will be no consequences for exceeding the originally stipulated deadlines, no matter how many semesters have already been studied in the subject.
-There is no need to file a specific request.
+Study deadlines, i.e. deadlines for completing the GOP or Bachelor’s/Master’s degree programmes, will not be checked before the end of summer semester 2021, meaning that there will be no consequences for exceeding the originally stipulated deadlines, no matter how many semesters have already been studied in the subject.
+There is no need to file a specific request for an extension.
 Please note that other rules may apply to State Examination degree programmes!

-The Examinations Office will check study deadlines again from summer semester 2021.
-For these purposes, summer semester 2020 will not count as a study semester (Fachsemester) in accordance with the amendment to the Bavarian Higher Education Act (BayHSchG).
-The deadlines by which the GOP or the Bachelor’s or Master’s degree programme must finally be completed are therefore extended by one semester for all students who are enrolled in summer semester 2020.
+The Examinations Office will check study deadlines again from winter semester 2021/2022.
+For these purposes, summer semester 2020 and winter semester 2020/2021 will not count as a study semester (Fachsemester) in accordance with the amendment to the Bavarian Higher Education Act (BayHSchG).
+The deadlines by which the GOP or the Bachelor’s or Master’s degree programme must finally be completed are therefore extended by one or two semesters for all students who are enrolled in summer semester 2020 and/or winter semester 2020/2021.

 Further information and regulations concerning study deadlines